Gammaplex Immune Globulin Intravenous (Human) 5% Liquid

 Gammaplex is also indicated for the treatment in adults with chronic immune thrombocytopenic purpura (ITP).

 Thrombosis may occur with immune globulin products, including Gammaplex.
 Risk factors may include: advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling central vascular catheters, hyperviscosity and cardiovascular risk factors.
-Thrombosis may occur in the absence of known risk factors [see Warnings and Precautions (5.2), Patient Counseling Information (17)].
+Thrombosis may occur in the absence of known risk factors.

 Renal dysfunction, acute renal failure, osmotic nephrosis, and death may occur in predisposed patients who receive immune globulin intravenous (lGIV) products, including Gammaplex.

-Patients predisposed to renal dysfunction include those with any degree of pre-existing renal insufficiency, diabetes mellitus, age greater than 65, volume depletion, sepsis, paraproteinemia, or patients receiving known nephrotoxic drugs [see Warnings and Precautions (5.1)].
+Patients predisposed to renal dysfunction include those with any degree of pre-existing renal insufficiency, diabetes mellitus, age greater than 65, volume depletion, sepsis, paraproteinemia, or patients receiving known nephrotoxic drugs.
 Renal dysfunction and acute renal failure occur more commonly in patients receiving IGIV products containing sucrose.
 Gammaplex does not contain sucrose.

 For patients at risk of thrombosis, renal dysfunction or acute renal failure, administer Gammaplex at the minimum dose and infusion rate practicable.
 Ensure adequate hydration in patients before administration.
-Monitor for signs and symptoms of thrombosis and assess blood viscosity in patients at risk for hyperviscosity [see Dosage and Administration (2.3), Warnings and Precautions (5.1, 5.2)].
+Monitor for signs and symptoms of thrombosis and assess blood viscosity in patients at risk for hyperviscosity.

-Gammaplex is contraindicated in patients who have had a history of anaphylactic or severe systemic reactions to human immune globulin; an hereditary intolerance to fructose, also in infants and neonates for whom sucrose or fructose tolerance has not been established and IgA deficient patients with antibodies to IgA and a history of hypersensitivity.
+Gammaplex is contraindicated in patients who have had a history of anaphylactic or severe systemic reactions to human immune globulin; an hereditary intolerance to fructose and in infants and neonates for whom sucrose or fructose tolerance has not been established; and IgA deficient patients with antibodies to IgA and a history of hypersensitivity.

 In patients at risk of developing acute renal failure, monitor renal function, including blood urea nitrogen (BUN), serum creatinine and urine output.
 Hyperproteinemia, increased serum viscosity, and hyponatremia may occur in patients receiving IGIV therapy.